ThingPulse/docs/docs/guides/espaper-plus-kit.md

 by using the ON/OFF switch).
 This can look like garbage, but if you see characters your computer is capable of talking to the device.

+#### Select flash mode and flash size

+The [ESP-WROOM-02 chip](https://www.espressif.com/en/products/hardware/esp-wroom-02/overview) used by the ESPaper Kits has an embedded 2 MB SPI flash memory.
+It hosts the SPIFFS file system the application will later write files to.

+- in ==Tools== > ==Flash Mode== select "QIO"
+- in ==Tools== > ==Flash Size== select "2M (1M SPIFFS)"

+The application might fail to transfer or fail to start if the flash options are not configured properly.

 #### Install libraries

 The ThingPulse ESPaper depends on a number of other libraries.
 They need to be made available to the Arduino IDE for